open-telemetry/opentelemetry.io/content/en/docs/security/config-best-practices.md

 Some components can increase the security risk of your Collector pipelines.

-- Receivers, exporters and other components should establish network connections over a secure channel, potentially authenticated as well.
+- Receivers, exporters, and other components should establish network connections over a secure channel, potentially authenticated as well.
 - Receivers and exporters might expose buffer, queue, payload, and worker settings using configuration parameters.
 If these settings are available, you should proceed with caution before modifying the default configuration values.